 Most people who visit Colca Canyon base themselves in nearby Arequipa, then day day trips or multi-day treks into the area.

 One of the most coveted regions of exploration in South America is the Amazon, which extends into Peru.
 Known for being both the largest rainforest in the world and having the largest river by volume, the Amazon region is full of incredible wildlife, unique plant life, and indigenous cultures unlike anywhere else in South America.
 In this region, you can explore the rainforest on a guided tour, or by boat on the Amazon River.

 Most people base themselves in nearby Iquitos to explore the Amazon, but you can also sign up for a multi-day Amazon tour.
 If you’re looking to get a close look at the Amazon area, the multi-day tours offer much deeper immersion into the rainforest and wildlife areas than day tours.

 If your favorite adventures are through charming towns, Arequipa definitely deserves a stop on your Peru itinerary.
 Here, you can wander the cobblestoned streets, peruse the San Camilo market, sample some of the famous cheese ice cream of the area, or meet a mummy named Juanita.
+There are tons of things to do in Arequipa, especially if you enjoy learning about history and culture.
 After you’ve fully explored the city, you can head onward to the beautiful Colca Canyon.

 Most major cities offer bus routes to Arequipa, and it’s also a stop on the Peru Hop bus route.
 There are plenty of places to stay once you arrive in the city.